 Although there are potentially hundreds of reasons why your Waldorf home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are quite common.
-Knowing what they are may help you to understand what a technician is referring to when they discuss the routes for correcting the problem.
-Here are the top five problems that may result in a system’s failure.
+Knowing what they are may help you to understand what a technician is referring to when they discuss the options for fixing the problem.
+Here are the 5 most common problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Faulty AC wiring

-Refrigerant (also known as Freon) is the chemical that cools the air inside your air conditioning system. depleting levels of refrigerant may suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
-All refrigerant leaks should be detected and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air in your air conditioning system. depleting levels of refrigerant usually will indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
+All refrigerant leaks should be found and repaired.
+To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

-The fan on your outside AC unit is responsible for transferring the heat from your Waldorf home to the outside air.
-If the fan on the outside unit doesn’t run, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+The fan on your outside AC unit is responsible for conveying the heat from your Waldorf home to the outside air.
+If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional

-A frozen coil often indicates an issue with the airflow, such as restrictions caused by old air filters or collapsed return air ductwork.
-Frozen indoor coils could also be the result of low refrigerant.
+A frozen coil often indicates a problem with the airflow, such as restrictions caused by old air filters or collapsed return air ductwork.
+Frozen indoor coils could also be caused by low refrigerant.